diarmuidw/PythonBook/Chapter4.md

 ### Conclusion

 When working with files in Python, it's important to choose the correct mode for the data you're working with.
-Use text mode when working with human-readable text files, and binary mode when working with non-text data.# Chapter 4: File Handling in Python
+Use text mode when working with human-readable text files, and binary mode when working with non-text data.

 ## CSV and JSON Files